Saddi Washington

 Saddi Washington (born July 30, 1975) is an American college basketball coach and former player.
-He is the current men's basketball assistant coach for the Michigan basketball team.
+He currently serves as a men's basketball assistant coach for the Michigan State basketball team.
 He played college basketball at Western Michigan.
 Before becoming a collegiate assistant coach, he was a volunteer coach at Romulus Senior High School under current Alabama head coach Nate Oats.

 Playing career

 Washington attended Sexton High School, where he was a four-year letter winner in basketball and track, receiving all-state recognition in both sports in 1993.
 Following his high school career, he went on to start at Western Michigan.
 In 1994, he made the Mid-American Conference (MAC) All-Freshman team after scoring 14 points per game.
 He was a two-time All-MAC recipient in his career, including a first-team selection in 1998.
 He graduated with a double major in business management and marketing.

 After graduation, Washington signed with the Utah Jazz and attended training camp in 1998.
 He attended training camps with Utah (1998 and 1999), the Denver Nuggets (2001) and the Atlanta Hawks (2004).
 Washington, however, never played a regular season game in the National Basketball Association.